erotourtes/Database-Performance/README.md

   - Primary key index
   - Secondary index
   - Unique index (secondary index with unique values)
-  - Spatial index (for gemoetry data types that are NOT NULL)
+  - Spatial index (for geometry data types that are NOT NULL)
   - FULLTEXT index (full-text search)
-  - Desending index (keys stored in descending order)
+  - Descending index (keys stored in descending order)

 But how we can determine whether an index was used or not?
 We can use `EXPLAIN` statement to get information about how MySQL executes a query.